GitMirroring/gnuboot/site/news/libreboot20210522.md

 Quad-core CPU mod on T500/T400/W400 etc
 =======================================

+NOTE: Hardware modifications are required to make quad-core CPUs work.
+You have to cut/disable a few signals and solder 1 wire.
+Look online for ThinkPad T500 quad core mod.
+Alongside this hardware mod, the boot firmware also must be configured to allow for quad core CPUs.
+This new Libreboot release has such configuration already enabled, so if you've already performed the modifications to your hardware then it should Just Work.

 The option `MAX_CPUS=4` is now the default, on these machines in coreboot:

 * ThinkPad R400